 - As a singer-songwriter and with a bluegrass band Donna has performed at major concert and festival events across the country including: private performances for Race Car Giant Richard Childress; B.B.
 King’s in NYC, Merlefest, Bear Trap in Wyoming, The Ossippee Festival in Maine, the PBS “Song of the Mountains,” Bluebird Cafe and The Station Inn in Nashville, and many more popular venues.

-- A singer/songwriter who began performing as a youngster at her church, Westfield Baptist.
-She became the church pianist.
+- A singer/songwriter who began performing as a youngster at her church, Westfield Baptist, and was at one time Church Pianist.

 - Has written more than 500 songs